Updated on August 22, 2022

 Texas is a community property state.
 Both spouses own all property acquired by one or both of them during their marriage.
 Texas law presumes that any property acquired during the marriage will be community property.
-Some of that property, however, will be excluded from this definition.
+However, some of that property will be excluded from this definition.

-Separate property is that property owned by only one spouse.
+Separate property is property owned by only one spouse.
 Separate property may include either property owned by that spouse before the marriage or acquired by gift, inheritance, or recovery for certain losses by that spouse.
-Separate property is not subject to the rules governing community property division in the marital estate in a divorce action.
+Separate property is not subject to the rules governing community property division.

 How Does This Apply to Particular Property?